-Dr. McNerney's primary areas of interest deal with the improvement of the curriculm, the program for educational supervision and administration, and the improvement of inter-personal re-

-Dr. Chester T. McNerney tion, and the improvement of inter-personal relationships among the various members of working groups.
-His concern in this area has led to his writing of several books, lecturing and conducting
+Dr. McNerney's primary areas of interest deal with the improvement of the curriculm, the program for educational supervision and administration, and the improvement of inter-personal relationships among the various members of working groups.
+His concern in this area has led to his writing of several books, lecturing and conducting various workshops.